Pioneer Credit Recovery debt harassment

 The Fair Debt Collection Practice (FDCPA) do not allow debt collectors bring a suit or threatening for a time-barred debt.
 However, if you happen to be served a lawsuit for a time-barred debt, endeavor to respond promptly.
 It’s costly to assume that your response is of no importance since the statute of limitation of the debt is reached.
 Anyways, filing a complaint against the debt collector that infringes on your rights with the Federal Trade Commission (FTC) and your State Attorney General is a good idea.

 Another thing to note is that, that the debt is time-barred does not automatically cancel the debt.
 Within the bounds of the law, collectors can still collect time-barred debts using calls and letters.
-It is your duty to ask the collector if the debt has reached it’s statute of limitation or not.
+It is your duty to ask the collector if the debt has reached its statute of limitation or not.
 Knowing this can help you dispute the debt.
-Again inquire of the date of the debt and date of last payment.
-Till he provide these information, the debt collector must stop contacting you.
+Again, inquire of the date of the debt and date of last payment.
+Till he provides this information, the debt collector must stop contacting you.

-To settle with a debt collector who’s aim is to collect a time-barred debt from you, you first need to carry out a debt validation.
+To settle with a debt collector whose aim is to collect a time-barred debt from you, you first need to carry out a debt validation.
 Request a written verification of the debt from the debt collector.
 This should be done within 30days from your initial contact with the debt collector.
 If you are aware that the statute of limitation is reached and you want the debt collector to stop contacting you, send a written letter telling him that your statute of limitation is reached.
 Hence, you do not want to be contacted anymore.

 If you owe the money, ignoring it is not the best option as it will still remain in your credit history.
 What’s more?
 Collectors will continue to try to collect the money due.
 It’s advisable you make a complete payment because partial payment restarts the statute of limitation and leaves a chance for you to get sued.
 Again, the interest could be added to the original fees.